Anujj-4r4/Stock-Price-Prediction-Using-Enhanced-LSTM-Models-and-Technical-Indicators/README.md

-This project involves the closing stock price prediction of nvida stock where i used lstm model and technical indicators
+This project involves the closing stock price prediction of nvida stock where I used lstm model and technical indicators.